mozilla/addons-server/docs/topics/api/reviewers.rst

         unlisted add-ons.
 Additionally the current user can also be the owner of the add-on.

 .. http:get:: /api/v4/reviewers/addon/(int:addon_id)/versions/(int:version_id)/draft_comments/

     Retrieve existing draft comments for a specific version.
+See :ref:`pagination <api-overview-pagination>` for more details.

+    :>json int count: The number of comments for this version.
+    :>json string next: The URL of the next page of results.
+    :>json string previous: The URL of the previous page of results.
+    :>json array results: An array of :ref:`comments <reviewers-draft-comment-detail-object>`.

+.. http:get:: /api/v4/reviewers/addon/(int:addon_id)/versions/(int:version_id)/draft_comments/(int:comment_id)/

+    .. _reviewers-draft-comment-detail-object:

     :>json int id: The id of the draft comment object.
     :>json string comment: The comment that is being drafted as part of a review.
 Specific to a line in a file.